hasindu2008/f5c/_docs/hip.md

 # Acknowledgements

 The implementation that enabled AMD GPU support for f5c was initiated during the CSC/Pawsey Hackathon held in September 2025 in Finland.
 We would like to thank the event organisers (CSC and Pawsey Supercomputing Centres) as well as the mentors who provided invaluable support throughout the hackathon.
-We also thank AMD for providing access to MI300 GPUs via the AMD University Program.
+We also thank AMD for providing access to various AMD GPUs via the AMD University Program.